michaelrommel/pwd-racetrack/README.md

 You should install the PlatformIO IDE based on the Atom Editor to work with this repo.

-The racetrack electronics consists of three main parts:
+The racetrack electronics in the subdirectory circuits consists of three main parts:
 - the main controller based on an Arduino Due with a protoype extension board.
-  The extension board implements the connections to the finish gate display modules and to the start gate.
+  The extension board implements the connections to the finish line display modules and to the start gate.
 - the display modules (one per lane) implement the main display of the achieved place in the heat and the display of the time in milliseconds.
 Also the LDR